About Safety Training

 • During a new employee's initial orientation

-Read the Safety Training Checklist for Supervisors for details.
+Read Safety Training Checklist for Supervisors for details.

-Specific occupational safety training and documentation is required for many jobs by law or by UCSD.
-Other safety training, while not required, is strongly recommended to make sure employees know how to safely perform their work.
+Specific occupational safety training and documentation is required for many jobs by law, UC systemwide, or by UC San Diego.
+Other training, while not required, is strongly recommended to make sure employees know how to safely perform their work.

 Use the Safety Training menu, organized by work categories, to: